shoobooshooboo/clawgic/README.md

 # clawgic
 A rust engine for Sentential (Propositional) Logic.
 Will later be expanded to deal with predicate logic as well.

+I highly recommend that you include `use clawgic::prelude::*;` because it gives you all the types you're likely to ever need while working with this library.
+And that's only like 6 things, so it shouldn't bloat anything too much.
 ## Things you can do right now:

 The main data structure you'll be using is the `ExpressionTree`. `ExpressionTree`s represent a boolean expression with constants, variables, and operators.
 The operators currently supported are the following: